Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+1.0.1 - fixed 'Back' menu item when actual packages are shown

 1.0.0 - added Minimum_Required menu item, do only download the base files and not OpenSource, DriversTools, or CustomIso.
 Also added the --dts|--nodts, --oem|--nooem, --oss|--nooss to set what to download when